A timeline of the Bible illustrated with over 600 images or pictures

 Pictures: Most of the pictures are simple, photographic reproductions of a series of large poster-sized colored drawings which were created specially for the originator of the project when he was in the role of an itinerant preacher.
 Reusing these pictures for the website has been a brilliant idea.
 Some of the pictures are used more than once for different pages.

-In Conclusion: This web site provides an effective Bible based introduction to Christianity.
+In Conclusion: This web site provides an effective Bible-based introduction to Christianity.
 In common with most amateur projects it is a work in progress.
-Be prepared to see incremental changes on a continuous basis.
+Be prepared to see ongoing incremental changes on a continuous basis.